Conura

-Conura is a genus of chalcidid wasps in the family Chalcididae, containing more than 300 species described.
+Conura is a genus of chalcidid wasps in the family Chalcididae, containing more than 300 species.
 They are distributed mostly in the New World, especially in the Neotropical region, where 279 species occur.
 Conura is divided into three subgenera and 63 species groups, which may not form taxonomic entities but reflect patterns of morphology that are useful for focused studies.